Amy-Reidy/Portfolio/README.md

 The aim of the project was to investigate where would be a suitable location for a new Indian restaurant in Toronto, based on the density of existing Indian restaurants and the number of Indian residents in each neighborhood.

-Data was sourced by webscraping Wikipedia, extracting information about various venues in Toronto and their geospatial information using Foursquare’s API, and obtaining geospatial for Toronto from “https://cocl.us/Geospatial_data”.
+Data was sourced by web-scraping Wikipedia, extracting information about various venues in Toronto and their geospatial information using Foursquare’s API, and obtaining geospatial for Toronto from “https://cocl.us/Geospatial_data”.

 The K-means machine learning model was used to group the neighborhoods into clusters based on the density of Indian restaurants in each neighborhood.